-The Keystone Group salary is comparable to similar firms at the entry-level, but quickly rises over the course of a career.
+The Keystone Group salary is competitive for entry-level positions, but quickly rises over the course of a career.
 The base salary (bonuses not included) at the entry-level Analyst role starts out at $100,000.
 Get more salaries – for 90+ consulting firms – in Management Consulted’s annual salaries report.

-The Keystone Group primarily recruits from 4 programs at the undergraduate level and 1 at the MBA level:
+The Keystone Group primarily recruits from 5 programs at the undergraduate level:

 The firm conducts on-campus visits (virtual or in-person) each fall.
 You can visit the company website to see a regularly updated schedule of The Keystone Group’s on-campus and virtual events.

 The Keystone Group is committed to making a difference in communities; therefore diversity, equity, and inclusion is at the top of this firm’s list of concerns.
 The firm’s main way of carrying this out is through its recruiting function and goals and its dedicated recruiting team at Howard University.

 As one of the top ranked boutique management consulting firms in the United States, The Keystone Group offers multiple opportunities for professional growth and development.
 The kicker though?
 The firm’s collegial, tight-knit culture.
 If you like the sound of that, get your application ready and get prepped for the tough interviews with the help of our expert team.

 - Boutique Consulting Firms